GoogleCloudPlatform/document-intake-accelerator/README.md

 ### Configure DNS `A` record for your domain with IP address reserved above
+For this step you will need a registered Cloud Domain.
+You could register a domain via [cloud shell](https://console.cloud.google.com/net-services/domains/registrations/create?cloudshell=true).

+- From [Cloud DNS](https://console.cloud.google.com/net-services/dns/zones) after registering Cloud Domain:
+- Create a DNS record set of type A and point to the reserved external IP:
+  - On the Zone details page, click on zone name (will be created by the previous step, after registering Cloud Domain).
+  - Add record set.
+  - Select A from the Resource Record Type menu.
+- For IPv4 Address, enter the external IP address that have been reserved.

 You can use gcloud command to get information about reserved address.
 ```shell
 gcloud compute addresses describe cda-ip --global
 ```

-- From Cloud DNS, click on CREATE ZONE.
-- Create a DNS record set of type A and point to the reserved external IP:
-  - On the Zone details page, click Add record set.
-  - Select A from the Resource Record Type menu.
-- For IPv4 Address, enter the external IP address that have been reserved.

 Once configured, verify that your domain name resolves to the reserved IP address.